SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/SUnitExample.md

 ### Step 1: Create the test class

-First you should create a new subclass of `TestCase` called `MyExampleSetTest` that looks like this:
+First, you should create a new subclass of `TestCase` called `MyExampleSetTest` that looks like this:

 ```label=scr:exSet&caption=An Example Set Test class&language=Smalltalk